 When descending steep grades in the mountains and hills, the car should be driven in "LOW" range to utilize the braking power of the engine.
-The shift to low range should not be attemped unless the car speed is below 25 miles per hour.
+It is recommended that the shift to low range be made before the car has attained a speed of 25 miles per hour to prevent sudden deceleration.